"We need a marketing leader."

-Growing businesses need executive marketing leadership to help them eliminate “random acts of marketing” and make marketing a strategic partner in building revenue results.
-But not all businesses are ready to make a full-time, senior-level, permanent hire.
+Growing businesses need executive marketing leadership to help them make marketing a strategic partner in building revenue results.
+But not all businesses need a full-time, permanent executive role.

 Is Fractional CMO right for you?

-When businesses come to Authentic Brand, they are often trying to decide between making a full-time hire, or bringing on a Fractional CMO on a contract basis.
-They also ask about the difference between an independent consultant, agency partner, and Authentic Brand.
+When business leaders contact Authentic Brand, they are often trying to decide between making a full-time hire or bringing on a Fractional CMO on a contract basis.
+They also want to know the differences between independent consultants, agencies, Interim CMOs and Fractional CMOs.
 Finally, they want to understand the value of a Fractional CMO compared to other options.
-All great questions!
-The video below explains more about the role of a Fractional CMO.

 Finding the right marketing leadership solution for your business

 There are a lot of ways for your businesses to access marketing talent.
 You could hire a full-time leader.
 You could contract with an independent consultant.
-You could engage a recruiter or staff augmentation firm.
-Or you could work with a management consulting firm that specializes in Fractional or Interim CMO services – like Authentic Brand.
+You could engage a recruiter or staff augmentation firm, or hire an Interim CMO to fill the role during a period of transition.
+Or you could work with a partner that specializes in Fractional CMO services – like Authentic Brand.

 No matter which path you choose, it’s important to understand the differences so you can determine which path aligns best to your goals.

-We’ve worked with many clients – across industries and markets – to help build Marketing Traction™ and revenue results.
+We’ve worked with many clients – across industries and markets – to achieve growth and revenue results.
 Below is one of our client’s stories.
 See more stories, and a wide variety of logos and testimonials here.